Trans-Pacific trade bloc says to ensure food, medicine supplies amid pandemic

 Ministers from a trans-Pacific trade bloc have agreed to fight protectionism and avoid food and medicine shortages during the coronavirus pandemic, they said in a joint statement published on Wednesday.
 "We strongly believe that given the current circumstances, it is more important than ever to counter protectionism," said the statement, released after a virtual ministerial meeting of the 11 members hosted by Mexico.

-It also expressed support for modernizing the World Trade Organization (WTO), and said it supported growing the bloc through the accession of new members.
+It also expressed support for modernizing the World Trade Organization (WTO), and said it supported expanding the bloc by adding new members.
 The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), comprises Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam.

 Together they have a combined economy of $13.5 trillion.
 The pandemic has exacerbated a trend towards protectionism on the global stage, with a number of European countries taking steps to favor domestic investments, and ongoing saber-rattling between the United States and China.